EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

     When pulling containers into the SHS, instead of using the GitHub access token you used to push the container, it is **recommended** you use a GitHub access token with 'read:packages' scope only.
 Restricting where you use your read-write token can keep your GHCR secure.

-The Rocker container was designed to be run using docker.
+The Rocker container was designed to be run using Docker.
 In order for it to run successfully with podman, the container directories `/var/lib/rstudio-server` and `/run` need to be mounted to a tmpfs.
 As such, the following options are required:

 ```sh
 '--mount type=tmpfs,destination=/var/lib/rstudio-server'
 '--mount type=tmpfs,destination=/run'
 ```

-A `ces-run` `opt-file.txt` can include these and the other options required:
+A `ces-run` `opt-file.txt` can include these and other options required:

 ```text
 -p 8787:8787